tudat-team/tudat-space/docs/source/_src_user_guide/propagation_setup/acceleration_models/available.rst

 Custom
 ######

-Tudat allows you to write your own function in Python, as indicated in the `API <https://tudatpy.readthedocs .io/en/latest/acceleration.html#tudatpy.numerical_simulation.propagation_setup.custom>`_ to define an acceleration model as a function of time.
+Tudat allows you to write your own function in Python, as indicated in the `API documentation <https://tudatpy.readthedocs .io/en/latest/acceleration.html#tudatpy.numerical_simulation.propagation_setup.custom>`_ to define an acceleration model as a function of time.
 The dependencies of this acceleration model are user-defined.